RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 **2b.
 Run through an advanced NPT equilibration + long NVT simulation**
 ###########################################################################

-Step 2a above only ran a very short 5 ps MD simulation.
-That is too short of a simulation time to properly equilibrate a solvated protein system.
+Step 2a above only ran a very short 5 ps MD simulation and is only to demonstrate the basic principles in a short runtime.
+5 ps is much too short of a simulation time to properly equilibrate a solvated protein system.
 Here we will instead run through a longer multistep simulation protocol that will make sure the system is equilibrated.
+We will use a 4fs timestep which is relatively large (a longer timestep allows longer simulation times but can lead to instabilities).
+Classical MD simulations in OpenMM with the LangevinMiddleIntegrator and appropriate constraints (autoconstraints='HBonds', rigidwater=True, default hydrogenmass scaling of 1.5) can typically use such large timesteps without problems.

 We will use the original files from OpenMM_Modeller, redo the 100-step minimization but then request a long NPT simulation (using the OpenMM_box_relaxation function) that uses both a barostat that changes the box dimensions (to keep pressure constant) until the volume and density of the system reaches convergence.
 Once the simulation is found to be converged, last snapshot together with the converged box vectors are used to start a long 1 ns NVT simulation.